Skip to content

 • A quick means for employees to understand where they need to go for help or answers for specific issues

-A well-designed organizational structure should be an integral part of your strategic planning.
+A well-designed organizational structure of a company should be an integral part of your strategic planning.
 Done well, it can have significant impacts on company operations and the customer experience.

 No matter where your business is in terms of size, growth or level of establishment, you should either: